KingricharVD/Astra-Coin/documentation/RUNNING.md

 To run client as systemd daemon we need to make simple configuration.

-Unit file can be found at our github repository, `divi/contrib/init/divid.service`
+Unit file can be found at our github repository, `Astra/contrib/init/Astrad.service`

-1. Place so `divid.service` unit file into `/etc/systemd/system`.
+1. Place so `Astrad.service` unit file into `/etc/systemd/system`.
-2. Create folder for datadir: `sudo mkdir -p /var/lib/divid`
+2. Create folder for datadir: `sudo mkdir -p /var/lib/Astrad`
-3. Enable unit for auto-start: `sudo systemctl start divid`.
+3. Enable unit for auto-start: `sudo systemctl start Astrad`.
 (Optional)
-4. Start service: `sudo systemctl start divid`
+4. Start service: `sudo systemctl start Astrad`
-5. Check status: `sudo systemctl status divid`
+5. Check status: `sudo systemctl status Astrad`

 Useful commands:

-* `sudo systemctl status divid` - shows status
+* `sudo systemctl status Astrad` - shows status
-* `sudo systemctl stop divid` - stops daemon
+* `sudo systemctl stop Astrad` - stops daemon
-* `tail -f /var/lib/divid/debug.log` - show logs
+* `tail -f /var/lib/Astrad/debug.log` - show logs

-#### Using our divid.service
+#### Using our Astrad.service

-Our unit file that is provided at `divi/contrib/init/divid.service` has configuration for different from default `divi.conf` and `datadir` folders.
+Our unit file that is provided at `Astra/contrib/init/Astrad.service` has configuration for different from default `Astra.conf` and `datadir` folders.
 Default is:

-* `-datadir=/var/lib/divid`
+* `-datadir=/var/lib/Astrad`
-* `-conf=/etc/divi/divi.conf`
+* `-conf=/etc/Astra/Astra.conf`

-Using our unit file won't place `datadir` and `divi.conf` under `~/.divi`.
+Using our unit file won't place `datadir` and `Astra.conf` under `~/.Astra`.
 If you want to change those locations, you will need to modify unit file.

 ### Daemon configuration

-If you want fluid support of auto-start it might be useful to add `reindex=1` into `divi.conf`.
+If you want fluid support of auto-start it might be useful to add `reindex=1` into `Astra.conf`.
 Motivation for this is that when daemon crashes database might corrupt, `reindex=1` will slow things a lot on restarts but will provide automatic robust experience.

-It makes sense to setup strong `rpcpassword`, `rpcuser` and `rpcallowip` in `divi.conf` to secure a bit this client.
+It makes sense to setup strong `rpcpassword`, `rpcuser` and `rpcallowip` in `Astra.conf` to secure a bit this client.

 If wallet contains any funds, it needs to be encrypted with strong passphrase.